 This Sicilian limoncello only requires 4 ingredients.
 Yes, you read that right!
 What you will need is:

 • fresh lemons – in this case, you would need Sicilian lemons, but any unwaxed and organic lemons will do.
-Traditionally, Sorrento and Sfusato lemons are used;
+Traditionally, Sorrento and Sfusato lemons are used for limoncello;

 • high proof pure grain alcohol 95% – the most neutral alcohol and the high percentage, considered the best alcohol for limoncello, which will help extract more flavour from the lemon peels, (by proof we mean the alcohol content of your drink expressed in percentage).